 Also, if you somehow know the dog's parents, then you'll have a better chance at figuring their allergy out as well.
 This is mainly something to consider for dog breeders, who work with several generations of the same pet's family.

-If the dog's mother was allergic to beef and chicken, make sure that her son/daughter stays away from that in their dog food!
+If the dog's mother was allergic to beef and chicken, make sure that her child stays away from that in their dog food!
 If you don't know what your dog is allergic to, and can't find a cause for their issues, then read the following.